xjloh/xjloh/README.md

 - 👋 Hi, I’m @xjloh, my full name is Xin Jun Loh, but I also go by Jamie!
-- 👀 I’m interested in
+- 👀 I’m interested in learning Python and improving my overall coding abilities.
 - 🌱 I’m currently learning Python, Spring boot and MongoDB.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me through email: xinjun978@gmail.com